 Have multi-layer shelves and racks already?
-These textured and colored planters add a pop of color and character.
+These textured and coloured planters add a pop of colour and character.

 Front door planter ideas

-Set up the ambiance of your cozy home by spicing up your front door with a good ol’ plant box, a wooden plant box, and hanging planters
+Set up the ambience of your cosy home by sprucing up your front door with a classic plant box, a wooden plant box, and hanging planters.

 16. Good ol’ plant box

-Highlight your front door or window by placing plant boxes on both sides of the door or in front of the window.
+Highlight your front door by placing two plant boxes on both sides.

 17. Wooden plant box